timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-auth.md

 1. Open the `pg_hba.conf` file in your preferred text editor, and add this line.
-In this example, the access node is located at IP `192.0.2.20` with a masklength of `32`.
+In this example, the access node is located at IP `192.0.2.20` with a mask length of `32`.
 You can add one of these two lines:

     ```txt